-Back in 2001, the GWD began replacing and upgrading all of its water meters in the system.
+In 2001, the GWD began replacing and upgrading all of its water meters in the system.
 The new meters will more accurately register the water consumed.
 The new system is referred to as an ARM - Automated Remote Meter Reading System.
 This system collects radio signals from your meter in the basement via battery operated signal to our vehicles.
-From the vehicle the data is collected and stored and then downloaded to an office computer.
-From there the data is reviewed for accuracy prior to being billed.
+From the vehicle, the data is collected and stored and then downloaded to an office computer.
+From there the data is reviewed for accuracy prior to being processed for billing.

 The opportunity to install the new meters and radio devices on a rolling systematic approach fits the department's budget from year to year without hiring outside contractors to do the installations.
-This is a very big savings from year to year.
+This is a big savings from year to year.
 However, the batteries in the radio devices themselves have a useful life of approximately ten years and replacement is inevitable.
 The GWD staff will notify you when it is necessary to replace the radio device.
-There is no charge to you for us to replace your radio device, but GWD staff will need access to your basement in order for us to replace the radio device in your home.
+There is no charge to you for this service, but GWD staff will need access to your basement in order for us to replace the radio device on your water meter in your home.